Venture Arts: NARRATIVES

 Part of The Lowry’s Edit series

-The Lowry presents the collaborative exhibition NARRATIVES with Venture Arts, as part of our EDIT series.
+The Lowry is delighted to present the collaborative exhibition NARRATIVES with Venture Arts, as part of our EDIT series.
 This multifaceted exhibition presents a vibrant fusion of drawing, film, performance, sound, and installation.

 NARRATIVES is the third cycle of the pioneering ‘Conversations Series’ by Venture Arts; a programme of four artistic projects and residencies first established in 2016 aimed at creating new work in a shared exchange of art and ideas.
-This programme brings together a range of learning disabled and non learning disabled artists, for reciprocal learning, and to develop collaborative and creative exchanges.
+This programme brings together a range of artists, with and without learning disabilities, to develop collaborative, reciprocal learning, and creative exchanges.
 Through this, it is hoped that open conversations and new dialogues about the role of art in contemporary society will be generated.

 EDIT is a strand of the exhibitions programming at The Lowry that enables artists and performers to develop previously unexplored ideas in a gallery setting.
 Its short-term format allows for ambitious presentations of work, often participatory and engaging with new audiences.
 Previous invited EDIT artists have included DJs, dancers and choreographers, illustrators, and artist collectives.